Handy Chart Tells You When It's Too Cold to Walk Your Dog

 Small- to medium-sized dogs face cold-weather risks like hypothermia and frostbite when temperatures dip to 40°F. Larger dogs can tough it out for a little longer, but all pet owners should exercise caution and keep walks brief once the thermometer reaches 30°F. Canine accessories like sweaters or booties can safely prolong emergency bathroom strolls.
 Tiny pet shoes also protect vulnerable paws from sidewalk chemicals like antifreeze, according to NPR.

 That said, no two canines—nor their fluff—are exactly alike.
-Dogs that are conditioned for the cold, or ones with heavy coats, fare better than older dogs or those with health conditions.
+Dogs who are conditioned for the cold, or ones with heavy coats, fare better than older dogs or those with health conditions.
 Tiny, short-haired dogs may struggle too.
 Shivering is the first sign of hypothermia, Smyth told WBUR in an interview, so if you see your pups trembling, "you want to get these dogs inside, wrap them up in a warm towel or blanket, and get them to the vet if you need to," she says.